 How to Get FSSAI License for Restaurant

 Mainly, an FSSAI license is mandatory for restaurant owners in order to maintain the safety as well as standardization of the food manufactured and sold in India.
 It is one of the primary requirements to obtain the FSSAI license to start a food business from the FSSAI Dept. Each and every restaurant owner needs to register the business with FSSAI as running the restaurant business without any license is usually treated as a serious legal offense and invites penalties.
 Every restaurant business in India has to get itself registered with FSSAI irrespective turnover.
 A restaurant owner may choose to apply for FSSAI Central license if turnover is more than 12 lac and less than 20 lac and Central license in case operate in more than one state then they have to apply for FSSAI license as well FSSAI license.
-FSSAI license for restaurant can be done by filling an online application form
+FSSAI license for the restaurant can be done by filling an online application form.

 1. Good Manufacturing Follows for the Entire Principle